skillrepos/huggingface/labs.md

 python app.py
 ```

 10. After this starts running, you should see a line that says "Running on public URL: <URL>".
 You can go to that address and see the running app.
-When done with the running app, you can use CTRL+C to end it.
+Or you may see a pop-up in the codespace where you can click on the button to get to the app.

 ![public address](./images/hug42.png?raw=true "Public address")